Xyce/Xyce/INSTALL.md

 ```
 -DTrilinos_ENABLE_Fortran=OFF \
 ```
-to disable any fortran dependent code in Trilinos.
+to disable any Fortran-dependent code in Trilinos.

-On some systems it may be necessary to add the following to your cmake invocation if the installed C compiler treats implicitly defined functions as errors, such as Apple's clang.
+On some systems it may be necessary to add the following to your CMake invocation if the installed C compiler treats implicitly defined functions as errors, such as Apple's clang.
 ```